We Hope You Enjoy Your DIY Valentine Crystals

 Adult supervision is required for this project.

 Crystal growth in rocks can take millions of years to form.
-While your Valentine crystals won’t take this long, the three crystallization methods we investigated did have to sit overnight.
-The alum powder and Borax crystals needed to sit in the saturated solution overnight for decent crystal growth.
-And although the Epsom salt crystals formed after only sitting in the chilled, saturated solution for 4-5 hours, we found these finer crystals easier to handle after drying overnight.
+While these Valentine crystals won’t take that long, the three crystallization methods we investigated did have to sit overnight.

 The Science Behind Crystals